Review of the QCD sum rules for exotic states: Introduction

-In 1964, Gell-Mann suggested that multiquark states beyond the minimal valence quark constituents $q\bar{q}$ and $qqq$ maybe exist \cite{Gell-Mann-1964}, a quantitative model for the tetraquark states with the quark contents $qq\bar{q}\bar{q}$ was developed by Jaffe using the MIT bag model in 1977 \cite{Jaffe-1977,Jaffe-1977-2}.
-Latter, the five-quark baryons with the quark contents $qqqq\bar{q}$ were developed \cite{Strottman-1979}, while the name pentaquark was introduced by Lipkin \cite{Lipkin-1987}.
+In 1964, Gell-Mann suggested that multiquark states beyond the minimal valence quark constituents $q\bar{q}$ and $qqq$ might exist \cite{Gell-Mann-1964}, a quantitative model for the tetraquark states with the quark constituents $qq\bar{q}\bar{q}$ was developed by Jaffe using the MIT bag model in 1977 \cite{Jaffe-1977,Jaffe-1977-2}.
+Later, the five-quark baryons with the quark constituents $qqqq\bar{q}$ were developed \cite{Strottman-1979}, while the name pentaquark was introduced by Lipkin \cite{Lipkin-1987}.
+Also in 1964, Dyson and Xuang studied the dibaryon or six-quark states based on the $SU(6)$ symmetry \cite{Dyson-1964}, for more literatures on this subject, one can consult Refs.\cite{Dibaryon-review-2017,Dibaryon-review-2000}.
 The QCD allows the existence of multiquark states and hybrid states which contain not only quarks but also gluonic degrees of freedom \cite{Jaffe-1976-Glueball,Morgan-1987-Glueball-S,Close-1983-qqg}.